Renting a Car in Tulum Mexico: The Ultimate Guide

 Always check if it’s valid in Mexico before leaving your country.
 And some car rentals need proof of it.

-Some Car rental would complain that this is not valid in Mexico because they want you to buy their full insurance.
+Some Car rental companies would complain that this is not valid in Mexico because they want you to buy their full insurance.

 However, the only mandatory insurance in Mexico is Liability, which is supposed to be included in the price.